coopernetes/cka-lab-environment/README.md

 So far, just six virtual machines running on Virtualbox.
 Connected via one NAT NIC (for Internet access to download dependencies) and one host-only internal NIC for communicating with my WSL Ansible control host.

 ## Usage
 It's assumed that you have a valid Ansible inventory specified in `/etc/ansible/hosts` with two groups, one for the masters and another for worker nodes.
+There is also a provided [hosts](hosts) file that can be specified with the `-i` option.

 ```
+[kubernetes]
+debian0[1:6].lab

 [masters]
 debian01.lab
 debian02.lab